 Brand limitations: When the warranty company does opt to replace a broken appliance, you might find that they’ll only use specific brands that you probably wouldn’t pick out for yourself.

 Poor work or service: Consumers have reported poor work or poor service from the service providers that are pre-selected by the home warranty company.
 Unfortunately, you’re stuck with them unless you decide to hire your own contractor out-of-pocket.

 Grey areas: Mentioned earlier, consumers have also reported problems around grey areas.
 Arbitration has been a common result of disputes stemming from definitions of contract phrases such as “proper maintenance.”
-Frequently, the warranty company and the customer will have very different definitions of terms, with both parties being driven by their own set of incentives.
+The warranty company and the customer frequently will have very different definitions of terms, with both parties being driven by their own set of incentives.

-At the beginning of this article we asked ourselves, “are home warranties worth it?”
-You’ve probably gleaned that there are certain advantages and disadvantages associated with home warranties.
+At the beginning of this article, we asked ourselves, “are home warranties worth it?”
+You’ve probably gleaned that home warranties have certain advantages and disadvantages.
 There is no right or wrong in this situation.
 Instead, some homebuyers will find a home warranty highly beneficial, while others won’t.
-You might want to spring for the warranty if you’re buying a previously occupied home, or you don’t have a handy bone in your body.
-On the other hand, if you are handy or plan to totally remodel the home, then a warranty might not make much sense.
+You might want to spring for the warranty if you’re buying a previously occupied home or you don’t have a handy bone in your body.
+On the other hand, a warranty might not make much sense if you are handy or plan to remodel the home.
 The complaints reported by the Office of the Attorney General paint a classic picture of “buyer, beware!”
 There are great house warranty companies out there.
-To find them, you have to do your homework, read the fine print, and make sure you’re going with a reputable entity.
+To find them, you must do your homework, read the fine print, and make sure you’re going with a reputable entity.